aalla-pavani/Keyn/README.md

 -> docker images
 -> docker rmi snehal1729/redis1 (your repo name)

-docker stop myredisnew
-docker login
-docker ps -a #Shows a list of all containers, including stopped ones. docker commit 856ae4657fa9 snehal1729/redis1 #Takes a snapshot (saves changes) of the container with ID 0e993d2009a1 and creates a new image called snehal1729/redis1. docker images docker push snehal1729/redis1 docker rm 856ae4657fa9
 ----------------------------------
 FOR YML FILE
 create a dompose file in pc and open in cmd